Number of Days in School Year by State 2023

 • 180 days

-• May includes up to 5 days for professional development with approval from the superintendent of public instruction.
+• May include up to 5 days for teachers' conferences.

 New Hampshire